Arts Tune-Up: Preservation Tips for Artists

 Decolonizing Collections and Prioritizing Community Partnerships

-Calls to decolonize collections have gained momentum in recent years.
-Decolonizing collections would mean transforming the way we view and interact with collections, de-centering white colonizer perspectives and addressing the traumatic histories that have led to our existing systems.
-The current racial justice movement has made the need to be inclusive and to partner equally with communities even more clear.
-What would it look like if we rejected a top-down approach and shared authority over collections with Indigenous communities and other communities of color?
-This session will explore the foundations of how we work as conservators and examine new, ethical ways for us to work.
+Calls to decolonize collections and partner with communities have gained momentum in recent years.
+Decolonizing would mean transforming the way we view and interact with collections and people, de-centering white colonizer perspectives, and addressing the traumatic histories that have led to our existing systems.
+The current racial justice movement has made the need to be inclusive and to partner with communities even more clear.
+What would it look like if we rejected conservation’s traditional top-down approach and instead shared authority with Black, Indigenous, and other communities of color?
+This session will examine the need to dismantle our problematic foundations and discuss how we can enrich our work through partnerships with others.
+Click here to redirect to the registration link.

 Conservation is Not Neutral: Emotion and Bias in our Work